An alternative study about the geometry and the first law of thermodynamics for AdS Lovelock gravity, using the definition of conserved charges: Relevant cases

 Probably the simplest example of the previous construction is GR in $d>3$ dimensions.
 In this case $\alpha_0$ and $\alpha_1$ are the only two non null coefficients and they are fixed such that the EOM are given by

 The static solution is defined by

 where $m = 2M (\Omega \beta_0)^{-1}$ with $\hat{\delta} M$ the variation of the enthalpy.
 It is in fact direct to show that in this case the methods yields,

+The second term at the left is a novelty that requires certain discussion.
+First, it must be noticed that this additional term arises because of the vacuum energy in odd dimensions.
+On top of that, it is good to remember that the EOM only present an approximated asymptotic (on-shell) AdS symmetry and thus one could speculate that this is connected with a failure of an exact AdS symmetry in odd dimensions.
+Although, these ideas are quite compelling in the context of the AdS/CFT conjecture, where the vacuum energy indeed has clear interpretation, because at this point this is purely speculative thinking a deeper analysis this will be pursued in future works.

-The second term at the left side in odd dimensions can be argued to be due to the arise of a conformal anomaly in the even dimensional conformal infinity. $L$ has been introduced just to having a dimensionless expression on $\ln$ and represents a minimal radius for the possible AdS radii.
+This new log term, in principle, modifies the usual thermodynamic evolution of the system. $\ell$ has been introduced just to provide a dimensionless expression in $\ln$ and represents a minimal radius for the possible AdS radii.
 One can read the usual entropy at the horizon,